globus/globus-compute/docs/index.rst

 #########################################

-funcX is a High performance function serving system designed to orchestrate scientific workloads on campus clusters, clouds and supercomputers.
+funcX is a High performance function serving system designed to orchestrate scientific workloads across heterogenous computing resources, from laptops and local servers, through to campus clusters, clouds, and supercomputers.

 .. toctree::